 Zinc is found in cells throughout the body.
 It is needed for the body's defensive (immune) system to properly work.
 It plays a role in cell division, cell growth, wound healing, and the breakdown of carbohydrates.

 Zinc is also needed for the senses of smell and taste.
 During pregnancy, infancy, and childhood the body needs zinc to grow and develop properly.
 Zinc also enhances the action of insulin.

 Recent information from an expert review on zinc supplements showed that:

-High-protein foods contain high amounts of zinc.
+Animal proteins are a good source of zinc.
 Beef, pork, and lamb contain more zinc than fish.
 The dark meat of a chicken has more zinc than the light meat.

 Other good sources of zinc are nuts, whole grains, legumes, and yeast.